top of page

 • OneLove founder (Suzanne Dane) accompanied a group of university students to Tanzania for four months.
 While there, she was asked by a health organization to delivery business start-up training to 48 women in remote villages.

-• Suzanne returned to evaluate the original 48 businesses.
+• Suzanne returned the following year to evaluate the original 48 businesses.
 All were still in existence and thriving.
 Recognizing the positive impact, OneLove was officially born and became a registered NGO/charity in Canada.

 • Suzanne travelled to Mombasa and shadowed loans officers from a large microfinance institution (MFI) to learn more about microfinance, the associated processes and impact to rural African communities.